 The technical reports on both landscape and heritage (and all the other technical and background reports) are expected to be available on the website within the next few months.
-In addition, officers will be regularly reporting some of the main points that have emerged from the background reports to the Committee.
+In addition, officers will be regularly reporting some of the main points that have emerged from the background reports to the Environment Committee (and if requested, as in this case, Ara Tahi).